Coronavirus digest: US gives final vaccine clearance for children 5 to 11 | DW | 03.11.2021

 The Centers for Disease Control and Prevention (CDC) Director Rochelle Walensky said in a statement: "We know millions of parents are eager to get their children vaccinated and with this decision, we now have recommended that about 28 million children receive a COVID-19 vaccine."

-Walensky noted in a meeting that pediatric hospitalization had surged in the US during the recent wave driven by the Delta variant of the coronavirus, and said that the risk from the disease is "too high and too devastating for our children."
+Walensky noted in a meeting that pediatric hospitalization surged in the US during the recent wave driven by the delta variant of the coronavirus, and said the risk from the disease is "too high and too devastating for our children."

 The risk from COVID was far greater than other diseases for which children are generally vaccinated, she added.